 Sociological approaches to health and medicine attend to power and the disjuncture between stated intentions, practice and outcomes, keeping the various levels where health and illness are produced in view, including paradoxical effects.
 When an intervention to reduce the incidence of disease is more effective with wealthier people, socio-economic inequality in mortality can widen – demonstrating the paradox of individual health benefits alongside damage to the social good of equity.
 Studying health and medicine in context can offer evidence towards a more equitable society.
 But it also offers existential insight, for instance into the changing limits of ethical and moral behaviour in the light of new biotechnological reproductive practice.
 Theoretically and methodologically eclectic, sociology seeks evidence from a range of sources in pursuit of a vision of good health for our embodied, imaginative selves in the societies where our practice and aspirations are played out.

-Medical Sociology welcomes submissions of the following article types: Book Review, Conceptual Analysis, Correction, Editorial, Empirical Study, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Policy and Practice Reviews, Policy Brief, Review and Specialty Grand Challenge.
+Medical Sociology welcomes submissions of the following article types: Brief Research Report, Conceptual Analysis, Correction, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Policy and Practice Reviews, Policy Brief, Review and Systematic Review.

 All manuscripts must be submitted directly to the section Medical Sociology, where they are peer-reviewed by the Associate and Review Editors of the specialty section.

 For all queries regarding manuscripts in Review and potential conflicts of interest, please contact firstname.lastname@example.org

 For queries regarding Research Topics, Editorial Board applications, and journal development, please contact email@example.com